My Advice For Any Shy, Awkward Guys Still In High-School

 I've heard quite a few people give stories like this one:

-"Man, back in high-school there was one dorky, awkward kid who kept trying to hang around our group.
-We'd make fun of him to his face, throw things at him, play mean pranks on him, and try to ditch him whenever we could.
+"Man, back in high school there was one weird, dorky guy who kept trying to hang around our group.
+We'd make fun of him to his face and try to ditch him whenever we could.
 We used to make him buy us cigarettes to be able to come over to our houses, then we'd kick him out after ten minutes.
-The only reason we even really kept him around was because it was so fun to rip on him all the time.
+The only reason we even really kept him around was because it was amusing to rip on him all the time.
 When he learned to drive we all used him for the free rides...
-In hindsight we were assholes to that kid, but you know what?
+In hindsight we were awful to that kid, but you know what?
 No matter how we treated him, he put up with it and still wanted to hang around us.
 What's with that?"

 Don't be that kid.
-People in middle-school and high-school can be cruel assholes.
-If the group you hang around treats you badly, then take a hint and stop hanging around with them.
-Don't get sucked into the mentality where you'd do anything to hang around the popular kids, even if it means taking abuse from them.
+It's no secret that people in middle school and high school can be cruel jerks.
+If the group you hang around treats you badly, then take a hint and stop tagging along with them.
+Don't get sucked into the mentality where you'd do anything to hang around the popular kids, even if it means taking their abuse.
 Any benefits you'd get from technically being in a popular crowd are outweighed by the fact that you're going to be bitter and scarred later on in life.
 This isn't to say I think all so-called cool kids are evil, that's too simplistic, just that you shouldn't hang around the ones who are personally mean to you.

 Get some new friends if you have to.
-Lots of people's high-school experience changed for the better when they switched to a better social group.
-Even hanging out with supposedly dorky people who are nice to you is much better in the long run than tagging along with a so-called cool group who tease you mercilessly.
+Lots of people's high school experience changed for the better when they switched to a different, kinder social group.
+Even hanging out with supposedly dorky people who are nice to you is much better in the long run than tagging along with a supposedly cool group who tease you mercilessly.
 If you hang around the dorky, nice people, in the end you'll come out a little socially clueless maybe, but more or less well-adjusted.
 You can always catch up in the social skills department later.
-But if you've been picked on to the point of becoming messed up, then there's a harder road ahead for you.
+But if you've been picked on to the point of picking up some psychological damage, then there's a harder road ahead for you.

 Be a social dabbler and don't put all your chips in with one clique